Should you snorkel or scuba dive in Molokini Crater, Hawaii?

 This post may contain affiliate links.
 It means I may earn a commission if you book or purchase something.
 This is at no cost to you and support this website.
 Learn more here.

-Molokini Crater was the first dive site of Hawaii I added to my bucket list.
+Molokini Crater was the first dive site in Hawaii I added to my bucket list.
 The description of a semi-submerged crater of an ancient volcano was enough to get me thrilled about diving it.
-When I read the uninhabited atoll was a State marine sanctuary with excellent visibility, it became my primary target for the day I would make it to Hawaii and go diving in Maui.
+When I read that the uninhabited atoll was a State marine sanctuary with excellent visibility, it became my primary target for the day I made it to Hawaii to go diving in Maui.

 Yet, the price of scuba diving in Molokini, like most activities in Hawaii, was quite shocking compared to what I am used to.
-I finally considered that spending a day snorkelling and then another day scuba diving was the best way to explore as much as possible of Molokini Crater for fewer dollars.
+I finally considered that spending a day snorkelling and then another day scuba diving was the best way to explore as much of Molokini Crater as possible for less money.

 Diving in Molokini at a glance